[Lube Review] Pjur Med Natural & Pjur Med Sensitive Lubricant

 As always, I’m only giving you my personal opinion and experience.
 And this time, my opinion is that there are plenty of better, body-friendlier lubes out there that you should buy instead.
 Try:

-Thanks to Babeland for sending me this product to review.
+Thanks to Babeland for sending me the Wicked Simply Aqua Lube to review.
 All views are, as always, mine!
 Affiliate links appear in this post.

 [Lube, Cosmetics & Massage Products Review] Bijoux Indiscrets Bubblegum Play Kit